hohno-46466/eZone--mgmg--UCI2021/arduino/README.md

 GitHub/eZone--mgws--2108/Arduino

+   Actuator
+   ↓ Sensor
+   ↓ ↓ Display
+   ↓ ↓ ↓
     -  -  -  Lesson0  - How To Get Started With Adruino

     A  -  -  Lesson1  - Blinking with the LED

     a  S  -  Lesson2  - Pressing Button to Light Up LED

     A  S  -  Lesson3  - Controlling the Speed of the Blink

     A  s  -  Lesson4  - Making the Buzzer go BEEP

     A  s  -  Lesson5  - Making the Light induct LED

     a  S  -  Lesson6  - Sound Senstive LED Light

     -  -  D  Lesson7  - Displaying Data on OLED

     -  S  D  Lesson8  - Detecting Temperature & Humidity

     -  S  -  Lesson9  - Measuring Air Pressure

     -  S  -  Lesson10 - Sensing Movement